 Laura Lee Perkins and Ken GreenWhite Owl Products

-Native American-style Flutes, NAF Classes, Concerts, Recordings, and Books
+Native American-style Flutes, Drums, Turtleshell Rattles, Balsam Sachets, Learn to Play Classes, Concerts, Recordings, Books

 Power, Meditation and Prayer through Sound

 The language of music is universal and timeless.
-The earliest primitive societies used melody and rhythm for communication, for celebration and for honoring life and death.
-We know from musical instrument artifacts that the native peoples of North America used music for thousands of years to express feelings and emotions.
+Even the earliest primitive societies used melody and rhythm for communication, for celebration and for honoring life and death.
+Music instrument artifacts teach us that the native peoples of North America used music for thousands of years to express feelings and emotions.
 Today, those who are drawn to the compelling sound of American Indian flutes often speak of the power of this instrument to draw forth sacred personal and communal experiences.

-Is it the wood, is it the modes, or is it the simplicity of the native melodies that seem to awaken primeval memories locked deep within the mysteries of our souls?
+Much curiosity exists about the strength of this gentle, yet haunting, simple instrument.
+Is it the wood, is it the modes, or is it the simplicity of so many native melodies that seem to awaken primeval memories locked deep within our souls?
 Is the experience of feeling summoned actually the ancients calling to us, or is it simply that our hectic lifestyles make our soul long for meditative respite?
 Perhaps it is both.

 The body also has an experience of divine things,